 Geometry storage configuration keywords

-For SQL Server databases, you can use either the Microsoft Geometry spatial type (the default); ArcSDE compressed binary type; the Open Geospatial Consortium, Inc. (OGC), well-known binary (WKB) storage method; or the Microsoft Geography spatial type.
-For Oracle databases, you can use ST_Geometry (the default), ArcSDE compressed binary, OGC WKB, or Oracle Spatial.
-For PostgreSQL, you can use ST_Geometry (the default) or the PostGIS geometry type.
+For SQL Server databases, you can use either the Microsoft Geometry spatial type (the default), the Microsoft Geography spatial type, ArcSDE compressed binary type, or the Open Geospatial Consortium, Inc. (OGC) well-known binary (WKB) storage method.
+For Oracle databases, you can use ST_Geometry (the default), Oracle Spatial, ArcSDE compressed binary, or OGC WKB.
+For PostgreSQL, you can use ST_Geometry (the default), the PostGIS geometry type, or the PostGIS geography type.

 OGC well-known binary type